-Gravel gardens are a great way to add beauty, interest, and curbside appeal to your outdoor space.
+Gravels are a great way to add beauty, interest, and curbside appeal to your outdoor space.
 They serve as excellent alternatives for homeowners who want something other than grass.

-Gravel, rocks, and other small stones can be used in so many ways when it comes to landscaping and decorating the garden.
-For one, pebbles are a great way to create garden paths as well as to remove pesky weeds.
+Rocks and other small stones can be used in so many ways when it comes to landscaping and decorating the garden.
+In fact, landscapes with rocks are also popular with many gardeners, especially in the UK.

 Moreover, if you want to build a garden pond, fountain, or stream, you can make one with a pond liner and gravel.
 In this post, we will be going over some gravel garden ideas, so you can see what’s possible!

 Gravel makes an easy filler for the spaces between your stepping stones or sleepers.
 Their addition provides a rustic and natural look.
 Achieve this by laying a solid foundation for your path and placing your stepping stones.
 Then, fill the gaps with gravel, ensuring proper compaction for stability.

 Using gravel on your driveway creates a low-maintenance parking spot.
 Achieve this by preparing the area by removing any vegetation or debris.
 Make sure to level the ground and add a layer of gravel.
 Compact the gravel for a stable surface that allows water drainage.

 By using stones to create a landscape feature, you can mimic the appearance of a natural creek or stream.
 Line the edges of the creek bed with plants that thrive in dry conditions.
 Consider ornamental grasses and drought-tolerant shrubs to enhance the natural look.

 Create elegant designs in your gravel using a rake to simulate the river or ocean.
 It’s said this has a meditative effect, to ensure serenity and relaxation in your Zen garden.

 5. Low maintenance garden

 A thick layer of gravel instead of soil prevents weeds from taking hold.
 This helps make the garden easy to maintain.